Jeruzalem (film): Plot

-In the hostel they meet Palestinian Omar (Tom Graziani) and his father Fauzi, who run the hostel.
+In the hostel they meet Palestinian Omar and his father Fauzi, who run the hostel.
 The local news channel reports of a murder that has taken place in the Old City with a massive amount of blood found on the street, but no body.
 While Rachel starts an affair with Omar, Kevin and Sarah begin an intimate relationship.
-The four friends enjoy their time in Jerusalem, party, and tour the city.
+The four friends enjoy their time in Jerusalem, party, and tour around the city.
 When Sarah gets lost in the Old City at night, she is frightened of an unearthly growling and screams she hears.
 Kevin shows Sarah the documentary, from the beginning of the movie, that he found on the internet with film footage of the 1972 exorcism.

 When they visit the Western Wall in Jerusalem, Sarah wishes for her dead brother Joel to return.
 As soon as she puts the paper into the Wall, a swarm of black birds fly overhead.
 The four friends leave to tour Solomon's Quarries.
 There, Kevin sees drawings of black angels on the wall, feels nervous, and leaves to research the drawings in the city's archives.
 While Sarah joins him, Rachel and Omar stay at the quarries.
 After investigating, Kevin warns Sarah to leave the city, because after this day "there won't be a tomorrow."
 Sarah also thinks that there is something strange going on, but Rachel refuses to leave.

 Kevin insists on leaving, but Omar and his father believe that Kevin is crazy and send him to a mental asylum.
 Later at night, Sarah witnesses Israeli Air Force planes bomb parts of the city.
 The local media reports it as a potential terrorist attack and that the inhabitants should leave Jerusalem.
 Sarah tries to rescue Kevin from the asylum, but Rachel and Omar, being escorted by two Israeli soldiers, refuse to stop and insist that they keep moving.
 Sarah convinces the soldiers to take her into the asylum to save Kevin.